-- 1 tablespoon olive oil or avocado oil
+- 1 tbsp olive oil or avocado oil

-- 1/2 cup unsalted butter, room temperature
+- ½ cup unsalted butter, room temperature

-- 2 tablespoons white miso
+- 2 tbsp white miso

-- 1 tablespoon unseasoned rice vinegar
+- 1 tbsp rice vinegar, unseasoned

 Heat the oil in a medium sized frying pan over moderate heat and add the chopped chives or scallions.
 Cook about 5 minutes until softened, stirring frequently.
 Remove from heat.

-- Place the butter, miso, vinegar, and cooked chives (or scallions) into the work bowl of a food processor and whir to combine.
+Place the butter, miso, vinegar, and cooked chives (or scallions) into the work bowl of a food processor and whir to combine.
 Pack into ceramic ramekin or glass container and serve or refrigerate.
 Keeps for two weeks.